tminus109/foundation/wanderer/instructions/stories.md

 9. Skeletons:

-When the map is rendered on the screen,
+When the maze is rendered on the screen,
-3 skeletons should be on the map, somewhere on floor type tiles.
+3 skeletons should be on the maze, somewhere on floor type tiles.

 10. Boss:

-When the map is rendered on the screen, a boss should be on the map, somewhere on floor type tiles.
+When the maze is rendered on the screen, a boss should be on the maze, somewhere on floor type tiles.

-Create HUD, fight & game logic:
+Create HUD, fight & board logic:

 11. Stats:

-Stats should appear below the map in a white box as black strings.
+Stats should appear below the maze in a white box as black strings.
 It should contain:

 - The level of the Hero,
 - The current HP (health point) of the Hero,